martcl/football/reflections.md

 ## Introduction

 This website was created to show my knowledge of basic webdevelopment.
 I decided not to use fanzy external JavaScript packages or frameworks even though I was very tempted to just use a basic `create-react-app`.
-The aplication spesification descriped a simple system and I didn't wanna over-engineer it.
+The aplication specification descriped a simple system and I didn't wanna over-engineer it.

 ## Improvement